 This goulash soup is one of my most traditional of all German soups.
 It's one I often make when I have company coming over and need something that's easy to prepare ahead.
 I'll add some fresh crusty homemade artisan bread and dinner's ready.

 I've even got a quick hack to make this wunderbar soup a lot quicker, easier, and cheaper.
-Watch this ... and then check the recipe and tips below.
+Check out the recipe and tips ... and then watch the video below for the super quick hack!

 Oma's Goulash Soup